tahsin-maria/BAAP-OF-ALL-DSA-SERIES/Assignment_04/Assignment_04.md

 ## **Problem No : 11**

-## **Problem Name : Display Fibonacci series up to 10 terms.\nNote: The Fibonacci Sequence is a series of numbers.
-The next number is found by adding up\nthe two numbers before it.
+## **Problem Name : Display Fibonacci series up to 10 terms.
+Note: The Fibonacci Sequence is a series of numbers.
+The next number is found by adding up the two numbers before it.
 The first two numbers are 0 and 1.
-For example, 0, 1, 1, 2, 3, 5, 8,\n13, 21.
+For example, 0, 1, 1, 2, 3, 5, 8, 13, 21.
 The next number in this series above is 13+21 = 34.**

 ----------